 Chapter I - An Introduction to Contemplative Prayer

 To paraphrase Kenny Oliver (http://thinkerup.blogspot.com) - If you are one of the many modern Christians who stands in awe of what is commonly seen as the deep 'spirituality' of ancient Catholic mystics like the Fathers and Mothers of the desert, St. Francis of Assisi, St. John of the Cross, Teresa of Avila, etc. If you envy the connection with the Divine that modern mystics like Thomas Keating, Henri Nouwen, Thomas Merton claim to have, chances are you have not taken the time to find out what is behind these practices and the people that teach them.
 This chapter answers the basic questions of what Contemplative Prayer is, how it is practiced, its claimed importance, the introduction to evangelicals, the spread, and one million dollar question.

 Chapter II - The Source of The Tradition

 While modern practitioners of Contemplative Prayer believe it to be unique to Christianity, the fact is that Eastern religions such as Buddhism, Hinduism, & Sufism, as well as Occult/New Age devotees have long practiced an almost identical form of 'prayer'.
-Many Christian mystics claim that Contemplative Prayer is rooted in the tradition of the early Catholic hermits, ascetics, and monks called the Desert Fathers, which is as far from the truth as it gets.
+Many Christian mystics claim that Contemplative Prayer is rooted in the tradition of the early Catholic hermits, ascetics, and monks called the Desert Fathers, which is altogether true.
 'Christian' centering prayer as taught and practiced in so much of the church today was learned from Eastern and Occult meditation practitioners.
 Any differences are superficial at best.

 Chapter III - Alpha - An Altered State of Consciousness.